 - Executables in user directories

-1. Contact CleanMyMac’s support engineers to get the Support Tool.
+- Contact our Support Team to get the AntiMalware Support Tool.

-Please provide a short description of the problem and specify a version of your macOS and related app (if any).
+To help us process your request faster, briefly describe the problem and specify the version of your macOS and the version of the potentially infected app (if any).

 When asked to confirm your intention, click Open.

-It is required to scan your system thoroughly and check if your macOS preferences are intact.
+This is to scan your system thoroughly and check if your macOS preferences are intact.

-5. Click “Save the report to Desktop” to start the export of troubleshooting data.
+- Click "Save the report to Desktop" to start the export of data.
+Hang on, the export may take a couple of

-6. If asked, please enter your system credentials and click OK.
+- If asked, enter your admin credentials (the password you use to log in to your Mac) and click OK.

-Admin credentials are required to get access to secured locations of macOS where malware may hide its data.
-For example, if you entered the admin password while installing a maleficent app, the Support Tool won’t have a chance to find all malware data without the same access rights.
+Note: Admin credentials are required to get access to secured locations of macOS where malware may hide its data.
+For example, if you entered the admin password while installing a malicious app, the Support Tool won't be able to find all malware data without the same access rights.

-7. Now, please attach the archive generated by the Support Tool to the email and send it to CleanMyMac’s support engineers.
+- Attach the archive generated by the Support Tool to the email and send it to our Support Team at [email protected].

-That’s all, the researchers will study your logs and shape up the Malware Database.
-Also, we’ll reach you when the solution is found.
+That's all 🙌 Our researchers will study your logs and shape up the malware database.
+Also, we'll get back to you when we find the solution.